-- Mr. Sio Tat Hiang is vice-chairman of the board of directors of our company and has been a director since 2014.
+Mr. Sio Tat Hiang is vice-chairman of the board of directors of our company and has been a director since 2014.
 Mr. Sio is the Executive Director of ST Telemedia.
 In this role, he provides strategic direction and overall leadership of ST Telemedia.
 Under his guidance, ST Telemedia has redefined and broadened its business focus into strategic areas that better position ST Telemedia's portfolio for continued growth and long-term success in the digital economy.
 Mr. Sio currently also sits on the Board of Asia Mobile Holdings Pte.
 Ltd., StarHub Ltd, TeleChoice International Limited and U Mobile Sdn Bhd.
 Prior to ST Telemedia, Mr. Sio served as Vice President of Corporate Finance at Singapore Technologies Pte.
 Ltd., or ST, where he oversaw ST's treasury and investment management functions.
 His role was later expanded to include Director of Strategic Investment and Group Treasurer.
-He graduated with a bachelor's degree in business administration with honors from the National University of Singapore and attended the London Business School Senior Management Programme. - Mr. Erik Ho Ping Siao has been a director of our company since 2007.
+He graduated with a bachelor's degree in business administration with honors from the National University of Singapore and attended the London Business School Senior Management Programme.

+Mr. Erik Ho Ping Siao has been a director of our company since 2007.
 Between 2002 and 2007, Mr. Siao worked as an investment consultant.
 For more than ten years prior to 2002, Mr. Siao served as the senior vice president and director of China Operation at Ecoban Finance Limited in New York, which was a member of SK Group of South Korea.
 Prior to 1987, Mr. Siao served as the vice president of ContiTrade Services Corp. in New York (also known as Merban Corp.), which was a member of Continental Grain Company.
-Mr. Siao received a master's degree in international management with distinction from The American Graduate School of International Management, also known as Thunderbird, in 1982. - Dr. Peter Ping Hua has been a director of our company since 2007.
+Mr. Siao received a master's degree in international management with distinction from The American Graduate School of International Management, also known as Thunderbird, in 1982.

+Dr. Peter Ping Hua has been a director of our company since 2007.
 Dr. Hua is currently a managing partner of SBCVC.
 Starting from 2000, he has led the investment into many high-tech companies in IT, healthcare, and cleaner technologies sectors, including Dian Diagnostics, BGI, Edan, Navinfo, Shenwu, Longxin, GDS Holdings and PPTV.
 Prior to joining SBCVC, he was with McKinsey & Company and Siemens (USA).
-Dr. Hua holds a bachelor's degree from Shanghai Jiao Tong University, a MBA from the Kellogg School of Management, Northwestern University, and a Ph.D. from the University of Wisconsin. - Ms. Hua Chen has been a director of our company since May 2016.
-Ms. Chen will resign from our board of directors and cease to be one of our directors immediately prior to the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
-Ms. Chen has been the chief financial officer and operating partner of SBCVC since 2010.
-Ms. Chen currently serves as a director at various entitites, including serving as an independent director of Technovator International Limited, director of Xi'An Kanghong New Material Technology Co.
-Ltd., director of Zhangjiagang Glory Biomaterial Co., Ltd., director of Zhangjiagang Meijingrong Chemical Co., Ltd., and director of Tianjin Century Dragon Pharmaceutical Co., Ltd. Prior to join SBCVC, Ms. Chen was a director and chief financial offer in the asset management division of Credit Suisse.
-She was a Tax Consulting Manager of Arthur Andersen LLP and Ernst & Young LLP.
-Ms. Chen holds bachelor's degrees in accounting and finance from New York University Stern Business School, and a master's degree in taxation from Fordham University.
-Ms. Chen is a certified public accountant in the United States. - Mr. Satoshi Okada has been a director of our company since 2014.
+Dr. Hua holds a bachelor's degree from Shanghai Jiao Tong University, a MBA from the Kellogg School of Management, Northwestern University, and a Ph.D. from the University of Wisconsin.

+Mr. Satoshi Okada has been a director of our company since 2014.
 Mr. Okada previously served as executive vice president of SOFTBANK Group's e-commerce business planning in Japan since April 2000.
 Prior to that, he held various management positions within the SOFTBANK Group.
 He also previously held directorship in Ariba Japan and Deecorp Limited, companies engaging in the businesses of technology and software, respectively.
-Mr Okada also represented SoftBank as a director on the board of Alibaba.com while it was a public company in Hong Kong.
-Before joining the SOFTBANK Group, Mr. Okada was chief executive officer and president of NetlQ KK, the Japanese subsidiary of NetlQ Corporation, a provider of e-business infrastructure management software.
+Mr Okada also represented SoftBank as a director on the board of Alibaba.com while It was a public company in Hong Kong.
+Before joining the SOFTBANK Group, Mr. Okada was chief executive officer and president of NetIQ KK, the Japanese subsidiary of NetIQ Corporation, a provider of e-business infrastructure management software.
 Mr. Okada is also renowned in the storage management industry for his success in establishing Cheyenne Software KK and Computer Associates Japan as industry leaders in the Japanese market.